idris-lang/Idris2/docs/source/reference/strings.rst

 In order to use multiline string literals, remember the following:

 - The starting delimited must be followed by a line return
-- The ending delimiter's intendation level must not exceed the indentation of any line
+- The ending delimiter's indentation level must not exceed the indentation of any line

 Raw string literals
 -------------------